Ruby Rose Documents Her Emergency Surgery After Suffering A Serious Stunt Injury

 “Glad you came out on top,” said a third user, who added a red heart emoji and a clapping emoji to applaud Ruby’s effort and attitude.

-“So brave,” remarked a fourth follower who ended the comment with a black heart emoji.
+“So brave,” remarked a fourth follower, who ended the comment with a black heart emoji.

 View this post on Instagram